5 Questions to Ask About the Transition to Digital Radiography

 The switch to digital radiography is not just about the initial outlay of cash for new machinery.
 When selecting a DR product/service, it’s good to also consider ongoing costs associated with digital radiography.
 But, it’s not just about cost; you’ll want to also consider the ROI of the switch to DR, including areas like consistency, speed of service, workflow optimization, decreased down time, and insurance reimbursement rates.

 How can I best safeguard my current digitized data?
 Confidential patient data is at risk for medical cybersecurity threats when placed into a digital system.
 It is crucial to have a process in place that will filter threats, send alerts and require immediate action to be taken.
-MIRAssist Managed Service from Medlink is one such system that provides the highest level of cybersecurity.
+Dicomesh from Medlink is one such system that provides synchronized system back-up.

 Medlink Imaging carries a wide range of digital x-ray equipment, ensuring there’s always a great match for any office’s specific DR needs.
 Once you decide it’s time to make an upgrade, you’ll find the perfect digital radiography system here.